JetBrains/Qodana/topics/configure-jdk.md

 Gradle runs scripts based on the [Compatibility Matrix](https://docs.gradle.org/current/userguide/compatibility.html) meaning that the latest supported and downloadable version of the JDK will be set up as the Gradle JDK.
 Using the Compatibility Matrix in combination with the list of [available JDK versions](#Available+versions), you can find the JDK that will be used by %instance%.
-For example, in case of Gradle 6.6, %instance% will download and employ JDK 13.
+For example, %instance% will download and employ JDK 13 with Gradle 6.6.

 ## Maven